 Today I’m going to share a bit unusual ideas with you, so just keep reading to learn what they are like…

 Every time I browse the Web in search of a certain product or service, I visit some web-pages and always pay attention to how they are designed.
 It really matters for me when I’m about to resolve whether to order pizza, buy a new mascara or just read an appealing post of a devoted blogger.

 If the design is original, interactive and eye-catching, I’d even share the link to that website with friends and I would recommend them to browse the products or services of that certain brand just to make sure “the stuffing is as quality as wrapping”.
-Yeah, I like beautiful and uncommon designs, so as you, I hope.
+Yeah, I like beautiful and uncommon designs, so like you, I hope.

 But, let’s see, what do all of those designs start from?
 I guess they appear as follows:

 So all that we see when visiting any websites is the design which has been preliminarily crafted in Photoshop, and then transformed into the “language spoken only by servers and web-browsers”.

 Let’s hold forth, if a regular website owner wants to change something really essential in their website’s appearance, they have to take the source (PSD) file, make any changes in the graphic editor, write new code and then upload the updated design to their website.

 For instance, I own a website and want to change its look.
 I’m not skilled in design and I’m not about to hire an expert for this.
 Will it be possible to create what I want just based on the standard theme I’ve got?
 Will it be possible to essentially change the web-page and make it look like it is completely redesigned without editing the source file?